mysrcs/hugooooo/content/blog/2024-01-19-Outage-post-mortem.md

 also SSH, SMTP, and IRC; moreover we strongly prefer to utilize end-to-end encryption on all traffic and terminate it on SourceHut-operated infrastructure.

-We initially researched a number of solutions, and spoke to CloudFlare in particular due to their ability to provide a rapid response to ongoing incidents.
-However, given our complex requirements, CloudFlare quoted us a figure which was not attainable within our financial means as a small company.
+We initially researched a number of solutions, and spoke to Cloudflare in particular due to their ability to provide a rapid response to ongoing incidents.
+However, given our complex requirements, Cloudflare quoted us a figure which was not attainable within our financial means as a small company.
 Other options we researched (though we did not seek additional quotes) had similar economical constraints.
 However, we found that OVH's anti-DDoS